Jorch72/YAMSWiki/Planned-features.md

 ## Possible
 These are features that YAMS _may_ have one day:

-  * Open your computer's firewall ports when needed and closed again when not
-  * Automated UPnP port mapping
   * Optional embedded Mumble server (Murmur) per Minecraft server

 ## Never